Kni9htKing/Lenovo-Ideapad-320-15ikb-Hacintosh/README.md

-# Lenovo-Ideapad-320-15ikb-Hacintosh
+# Lenovo-Ideapad-320-15ikb-Hackintosh

 Disclaimer

 Your warranty is now void.
 Please do some research if you have any concerns before replacing your EFI with mine.
 I am not responsible for any loss, including but not limited to Kernel Panic, device fail to boot or can not function normally, storage damage or data loss, atomic bombing, World War III and so on.

-A guide for installing macOS Big Sur and Catalina and below on Lenovo IdeaPad 320-15IKB using Opencore
+EFI for installing macOS Big Sur and Catalina and below on Lenovo IdeaPad 320-15IKB using Opencore.

 # Laptop's Hardware